Estimating the Potential of Program Repair Search Spaces with Commit Analysis

 \subsection{Extracting AST Actions from Updated Files}

-In the second step, \toolname computes the differences between the pair of files <$f_p$, $f_n$> (line \ref{algo:computediff}).
-The output of this step is a \emph{diff}, it comes in the form of an \emph{edit script (ES)}, a list of actions that transforms $f_p$ into $f_n$.
+In the second step, \toolname computes the AST differences between the pair of files <$f_p$, $f_n$> (line \ref{algo:computediff}).
+The output of this step is an \emph{edit script (ES)}, a list of actions that transforms $f_p$ into $f_n$.

-\toolname computes these actions at the AST level using the GumTree algorithm~\cite{falleri2014fine}.
-There are four types of action: \begin{inparaenum}[\it 1)] \item update, which changes the value of an AST node, \item insert, which inserts a new AST node, \item delete, which deletes an existing AST node, and \item move, which moves an AST node and makes it child of another node. \end{inparaenum} These extracted fine-grained AST actions are passed to the next step.
+\toolname uses GumTree algorithm~\cite{falleri2014fine} to compute these actions at the AST level.
+In GumTree, there are four types of action: \begin{inparaenum}[\it 1)] \item update, which changes the value of an AST node, \item insert, which inserts a new AST node, \item delete, which deletes an existing AST node, and \item move, which moves an AST node and makes it child of another node. \end{inparaenum} These extracted fine-grained AST actions are passed to the next step.